yegor256/blog/_posts/2015/jun/2015-06-15-software-outsourcing-survival-guide.md

 Do you know that the first version of Minecraft (which was later [sold](https://mojang.com/2014/09/yes-were-being-bought-by-microsoft/) to Microsoft for $2.5B) was released in just [six](https://www.techradar.com/news/the-history-of-minecraft) days?
-There are many other examples, including Uber, DropBox, [Buffer](https://blog.bufferapp.com/idea-to-paying-customers-in-7-weeks-how-we-did-it), and [others](https://hackernoon.com/this-will-change-the-way-you-build-a-mvp-minimum-viable-product-in-2017-99daabb4bf1b).
+There are many other examples, including Uber, Dropbox, [Buffer](https://blog.bufferapp.com/idea-to-paying-customers-in-7-weeks-how-we-did-it), and [others](https://hackernoon.com/this-will-change-the-way-you-build-a-mvp-minimum-viable-product-in-2017-99daabb4bf1b).